Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's aggregation of ATO data released for financial year 2022 shows Djugun had a median income among taxpayers of $72,059 and an average level of $84,687.
-These figures are among the highest in Australia, compared to $57,323 and $71,163 across Rest of WA respectively.
-Based on Wage Price Index growth since financial year 2022, current estimates for Djugun would be approximately $82,291 (median) and $96,713 (average) as of September 2025.
-Census 2021 income data shows household, family, and personal incomes in Djugun rank highly nationally, between the 93rd and 96th percentiles.
-Income analysis reveals that the largest segment comprises 39.4% earning $1,500 - $2,999 weekly (1,451 residents), aligning with regional trends where this cohort also represents 31.1%.
-Higher earners make up a substantial presence in Djugun, with 41.6% exceeding $3,000 weekly, indicating strong purchasing power within the community.
-Housing accounts for 14.7% of income, while strong earnings place residents within the 93rd percentile for disposable income.
+The suburb of Djugun had one of the highest income levels in Australia according to AreaSearch's aggregation of latest ATO data for financial year 2023.
+The median income among taxpayers was $72,059 and the average income stood at $84,687, compared to figures for Rest of WA which were $59,973 and $74,392 respectively.
+Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates would be approximately $78,991 (median) and $92,834 (average) as of September 2025.
+Census data shows household, family and personal incomes all rank highly in Djugun, between the 93rd and 96th percentiles nationally.
+The earnings profile indicates that the $1,500 - 2,999 bracket dominates with 39.4% of residents (1,458 people).
+Higher earners are also significant, with 41.6% exceeding $3,000 weekly.
+Housing accounts for 14.7% of income, and strong earnings rank residents within the 93rd percentile for disposable income.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income